ardanlabs/gotraining/topics/data_race/readme.md

 ## Exercises

 ### Exercise 1
-Given the following program, use the race detector to find and correct the race condition.
+Given the following program, use the race detector to find and correct the data race.

 	// https://play.golang.org/p/0C-mUZGUhE